-It’s time to take the crystal ball off the shelf (if you haven’t done so already), clean it off and review the factors that will be part of your business plan for the next 12 to 18 months.
+It’s time to take the crystal ball off the shelf, clean it off (if you haven’t done so already) and review the factors that will be part of your business plan for the next 12 to 18 months.
 I have to confess, however, that no matter where your market is, there will be a lot of “noise” to think about in order to come up with a reasonable game plan for 2014.

-It doesn’t make a difference if you’re in one of the construction hot spots or a stalled market.
-Every contractor must consider many of the same hard and soft issues when assessing the risks of the decisions they contemplate in regards to 2014 business activities.
+It doesn’t make any difference if you’re in one of the construction hot spots or a stalled market.
+Many of these hard and soft issues must be considered by every contractor in assessing the risk of the decisions you contemplate in regards to 2014 business activities.

 Will there be more business available in 2014?
 My guess is there will be, but not enough to soften up the competitive nature of the market.
 It will still be a tough bidding environment requiring contractors to be at the top of their game from a management perspective.

 This is nothing new, but when you start to believe the hype of how great things are and will be, there could be a tendency to drop your guard and wind up with a black eye.
 I suggest you take steps to avoid this trap and think through any risk factors that could produce negative cash flow if the year doesn’t go as planned.

 - Equipment costs increasing, both used and new